 Summer School at Providence College is run by the School of Continuing Education (SCE).
-Official Registration begins 3/17/14—there is no online registration for SCE summer session.
+Official Registration begins 3/16/15—there is no online Cyberfriar registration for SCE summer session.

 1. If you want to take summer courses at PC, your first step is to consult your academic advisor, class dean, and/or your Cyberfriar Audit Evaluation to determine your unfulfilled degree requirements.

-2. Next, review the Summer 2014 Dean’s SCE Approved Course List.
+2. Next, review the summer 2015 Undergraduate Dean’s SCE Approved Course List.
 This list contains the courses approved for day school students, and how they will be applied to your program of study (major/minor, core, free elective credit, etc.).
-Please take special note of your class year when reviewing the day school course equivalency for Core courses.
-Day school students will NOT be permitted to register for SCE courses that do not appear on the Dean’s SCE Approved Course List.
-See PDF below.
+Day school students will NOT be permitted to register for SCE courses that do not appear on the Undergraduate Dean’s SCE Approved Course List.

 3. Once you find a course or courses you are interested in taking, phone 401.865.2495 to schedule an appointment with your class dean (Harkins 213).
-That’s where you will fill out the Course Approval Form and Course Registration Form.
+That is where you will fill out the Course Approval Form and Course Registration Form.